-The Italian winemaking family typically involves a legacy of generations, an inherent passion for wine and insatiable love of the land where they grew up.
+The Italian winemaking family typically involves a legacy of generations, an inherent passion for wine, and insatiable love of the land where they grew up.
 Today many of these families are spreading their influence to encompass several different wine regions.
 This expansion often includes creating either a resort or a unique destination for wine enthusiasts to enjoy.
-Such was the case when I visited Azienda Agricola Livon that represents three distinct wineries, Livon in Collio, Borgo Salcetino in Tuscany and ColSanto in Umbria.
+Such was the case when I visited Azienda Agricola Livon, which represents three distinct wineries, Livon in Collio, Borgo Salcetino in Tuscany, and ColSanto in Umbria.

 This is an excerpt from an article published on Wander with Wonder.